irudnyts/irudnyts.github.io/about.md

 ### Working papers

-* Key Drivers of Long-Term Care Needs in Europe <br />
+* On the Socio-demographic and Medical Drivers of Long-Term Care Needs in Europe <br />
 *M. Fuino, I. Rudnytskyi, J. Wagner*

 * Stochastic Programming for Asset Allocation in Pension Funds <br />